ComputerDruid/factorio-bp-helper/README.md

-  unwrap           Unwraps a blueprint string to reveal the json representation wrap             Wraps json from stdin into a blueprint string upgrade-quality  Upgrades the quality of recipies/filters/conditions without upgrading entities/modules help             Print this message or the help of the given subcommand(s)
+  unwrap           Unwraps a blueprint string to reveal the json representation wrap             Wraps json from stdin into a blueprint string upgrade-quality  Upgrades the quality of recipies/filters/conditions without upgrading entities/modules save             Saves blueprint as a .json file, or as a directory of json files if it's a blueprint book help             Print this message or the help of the given subcommand(s)

 Options: